Mercury Orchestra

 Channing Yu, conductor

-The concert will feature pianist Che Li, winner of the 2023 Fou Ts’ong International Concerto Competition, sponsored by the Foundation for Chinese Performing Arts.
+The concert will feature Kevin Ahfat, winner of the 2025 Fou Ts’ong International Concerto Competition, sponsored by the Foundation for Chinese Performing Arts.

 > Read about the composers and pieces